North Credit/Student Success

 How often do I have to go to class?

-You are expected to attend class one day per week.
+You are expected to attend virtually one day per week.

 I have a diploma.
 Am I allowed to upgrade here?